You can connect to spatial or nonspatial data in a supported database from an ArcGIS Desktop app to do the following:

 You can write database SQL queries in the query layer interface to filter the data returned in the map.

-If you want the filter to persist outside the map or project, create a view on tables or feature classes in your database.
-You can create a view from the Catalog tree in ArcGIS for Desktop, run the Create Database View geoprocessing tool or Python script, or define a view directly in the database using SQL.
+If you want the filter to persist outside of the map or project, create a view on tables or feature classes in your database.
+You can create a view from the Catalog tree in ArcGIS Desktop, run the Create Database View geoprocessing tool or Python script, or define a view directly in the database using SQL.

 There are a number of tools available in ArcGIS that allow you to manage data in a database.